-Program Education Objectives (PEOs)
+Program Educational Objectives (PEOs):

-- I. To create graduates with sufficient capabilities in computer engineering who can become researchers, entrepreneurs and software professionals to satisfy the needs of the core industry, research, academia and society at large. - II.
-To provide opportunity to learn the latest trends in computer engineering and prepare for lifelong learning process. - III.
-To make the students aware of professional ethics of the software Industry and prepare them with basic soft skills essential for working in community and professional teams.
+- 1. To create graduates with sound knowledge of fundamentals of computer science and technology, who can contribute towards advancing science and technology. - 2.
+To create graduates with sufficient capabilities in computer science and scientific computing who can become researchers and developers to satisfy the needs of the core computer technology industry. - 3.
+To develop among students ability to formulate, analyse and solve real life problems faced in software industry. - 4.
+To provide opportunity to students to learn the latest trends in computer technology and make them ready for life-long learning process. - 5.
+To make the students aware of professional ethics of the Software Industry, and prepare them with basic soft skills essential for working in community and professional teams. - 6.
+To prepare the students for graduate studies through competitive examinations, enabling them to reach higher echelons of excellence.

-Program Outcomes (POs)
+Program Outcomes (POs):